About the BSC Audit

-- Central Systems’ and CVA Meter Operator Agents – within scope of the ISAE 3000 Assurance Opinion
+- Central Systems’ & CVA Meter Operator Agents – within scope of the ISAE (UK) 3000 Assurance Opinion

-- Suppliers and Supplier Volume Allocation agents – within scope of a Process Assessment engagement under Performance Assurance Framework (PAF)
+- Suppliers, CVA Registrants & Supplier Volume Allocation agents – within scope of a Process Assessment engagement under Performance Assurance Framework (PAF)

 Differences between ISAE (UK) 3000 and Process Assessment Audits

 Assessment of existing audit testing work papers is an annual process in order to prioritise the undertaking of work papers which are most effective (find the most issues) and able to provide mitigation for the new Focus Risks as determined by each years’ ROP.

 How it relates to you

-The SVA audit involves reviewing systems and business processes at Suppliers, Supplier Agents and SMRS Agents.
+The Process Assessment audit involves reviewing systems and business processes at Suppliers, Supplier Agents, CVA Registrants and SMRS Agents.

-The Central Volume Allocation (CVA) audit reviews the Central Settlement Systems and CVA Meter Operator Agents (CVAMOAs) in order to provide a level of assurance that the calculations and allocations that have been performed within CVA and Supplier Volume Allocation (SVA) are in accordance with the BSC and its subsidiary documents.
+The ISAE (UK) 3000 audit reviews the Central Settlement Systems and CVA Meter Operator Agents (CVAMOAs) in order to provide a level of assurance that the calculations and allocations that have been performed within CVA and Supplier Volume Allocation (SVA) are in accordance with the BSC and its subsidiary documents.

 Your Operational Support Manager (OSM) will contact you to outline the audit work to be undertaken.
-We can set up a planning meeting to talk about arrangements for a site visit and any data we may request.
+We can set up a planning meeting to talk about arrangements for an Audit and any data we may request.

 The BSC Auditor will also be in touch to finalise arrangements and the data and information they will need as part of your audit.

 The BSC Audit SOFY Platform

-The BSC Audit Navigator is an online tool which you can use it to share information with the BSC Auditor and ELEXON.
+The BSC Audit SOFY Platform is an online tool which you can use it to share information with the BSC Auditor and Elexon.
 You can upload, view and download information relating to the Audit as well as viewing information relating to your Audit.

 Please note that the tool is a secure central repository for BSC Audit documentation.